TonyTang2001/iOS_Project_Counter181016/Privacy Policy.md

 ## Contact Us ##
 **If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.**

-- Email: tonytangdev17@hotmail.com
+- Email: tonytangdev@outlook.com
-- Personal Website: **Currently Unavailable**
+- Personal Website: tonytangzixuan.com

-* I'm a high-school student Software Developer in China.
-If you have any suggestions or questions to my app, feel free to contact me.
-I will respond ASAP.